-Chablis is a crisp, mineral white wine which pairs wonderfully with many different dishes.
-I this wine guides you will find the best food pairings for Chablis and learn more about this French Chardonnay style.
+Chablis is a crisp, mineral white wine that pairs wonderfully with many different dishes.
+In this guide you will find the best food pairings for Chablis and learn more about this French Chardonnay style.

 What kind of food goes with Chablis?
 Many!
 Chablis is an excellent food wine.
-This fresh white wine from Burgundy in France pairs well with seafood and fish as well as local delicacies like snails and cheese.
-All Chablis is made 100% from Chardonnay grapes, but there are different styles of this famous wine style.
-This wine guide will help you to better understand how to pair Chablis with food.
+This fresh white wine from Burgundy, in France, pairs well with seafood and fish, as well as local delicacies like escargots and cheese.
+All Chablis is made 100% from Chardonnay grapes, but there are different styles in which this famous wine is made.
+This wine guide will help you better understand how to pair Chablis with food.

 Is Chablis the same as Chardonnay?
 Yes it is!
-However, it is a specific style of Chardonnay grown in the Chablis district in France.
+However, it is a specific style of Chardonnay grown in the Chablis district, located within the Burgundy region in France.
 Chablis is the northernmost district of Burgundy.
-The climate here is cool which gives dry, white wines with high acidity.
-The Chablis wines are often described as having a mineral, salty note.
-“Steely” is a common description from Chablis wines.
+The climate here is cool, which gives dry, white wines with high acidity.
+Chablis wines are often described as having mineral, salty notes.
+“Steely” is a common description for Chablis wines.
 They are not as fruity as Chardonnay wines produced in warm wine regions.

-Most Chablis wines are vinified in stainless steel tanks and not matured in oak.
-The style is characterised by its minerality and richness from the chalky soils.
-This style has characteristic flavours of citrus, pear, apple and salinity.
-This steely, unoaked style is affordable and most common Chablis style.
-In this guide, we refer to this style when we write Chablis.
+Most Chablis wines are vinified in stainless steel tanks and not matured in oak, which brings out the mineral notes and richness from the chalky soils where the vines are grown.
+Aromas of citrus, pear, apple, and salinity are also characteristic.
+This steely, unoaked style is affordable and the most common Chablis style.
+In this guide, we refer to this style when we write about Chablis.

-There is also a style called Petit Chablis which is from another part of the Chablis region.
-The wine is grown at a higher altitude than the typical Chablis wines which give lighter and less complex wines.
-The Petite Chablis wines are tart, crisp, mineral with citrus flavours.
+There is another style called Petit Chablis, from a different part of the Chablis region.
+Petit Chablis wines are grown at a higher altitude than the typical Chablis, and are generally lighter and less complex.
+These wines are tart, crisp, mineral, and with citrus flavours.
 They should be enjoyed young, ideally 1-3 years from its release.

-The Grand Cru and Premier Cru wines of Chablis often mature in oak barrels, but the time in the barrels are usually quite short.
+The Grand Cru and Premier Cru wines of Chablis are often matured in oak barrels, but usually for a short period of time.
 This style is more rich and creamy, but still fresh and mineral.

-Chablis is a great food wine and it pairs with a wide range of foods, especially delicate seafood dishes, cheeses and poultry.
+Chablis is a great food wine that pairs with a wide range of foods, especially delicate seafood dishes, cheeses and poultry.
 The key when it comes to Chablis food paring is to keep in mind the following characteristics of the wine: